rancher/opni-docs/docs/installation/opni/backends.md

     :::info

-    To access grafana from a browser, you will need to create a Kubernetes Ingress for the grafana service.
+    To access Grafana from a browser, you will need to create a Kubernetes Ingress for the Grafana service.
 This hostname must match the hostname configured in the ingress.

     :::